-This week’s creative prompt is Rest.
+This week’s creative prompt is box.
 Each week we begin with a single word and expand it to inspire writing fiction, journaling and other creative activities.
-These creative prompts, are to give me, and anyone else who wants to join in, some inspiration for our creative work.
+These creative prompts, are to give me, and anyone else who wants to join in, some inspiration for creative work, personal development and even a little self-care.

-Rest can be used as a noun or verb.
+Box can be used as a noun and verb

-Let the prompt ‘rest’ inspire you in any area of creativity that you are interested:
+Let the prompt ‘box’ inspire you in any area of creativity that you are interested:

 - writing fiction